 Comparison of different counts from the

-table: Total rows vs. Non-NULL emails vs. Distinct cities.
+Customerstable: Total rows vs. Non-NULL emails vs. Distinct cities.

-clause filters the rows.
+COUNT with WHEREAggregate functions like COUNT are applied after the WHERE clause filters the rows.
 This means you can count rows that meet specific conditions.

 Example: